orangemug/heroku-docker-nodejs/README.md

 Note: The `DATABASE_URL` was defined in the `docker-compose-yml` above.

 You should now be connected to the postgres server!
-If you want to know more about the postgres container see <https://hub.docker.com/_/postgres/>
+If you want to know more about the postgres docker image see <https://hub.docker.com/_/postgres/>

 ## Extras